Social Science Research Methods (Social-Legal) (Law) (MSc)

 Our degrees are delivered by internationally recognised experts with a track record of influencing policy and practice around the world.

-This course is suitable for graduates in social science and cognate disciplines including sociology, politics, critical psychology, education, social policy and social work, criminology, management and business studies, history, area studies, geography, pedagogy, public administration, industrial and employee relations, and law.
+- a 2:1 honours degree in a relevant subject area such as social science and cognate disciplines including sociology, politics, critical psychology, education, social policy and social work, criminology, management and business studies, history, area studies, geography, pedagogy, public administration, industrial and employee relations, and law or an equivalent international degree

 Find out more about English language requirements.